hueyjj/LazyFiles/README.md

 #### Running LazyFiles (Android) client...

-- Open LazyFiles
+-Open LazyFiles

-- Enter IPv4 address
+-Enter IPv4 address

-- Connect
--
+-Connect

-- List Files (If it works, a list of files should be outputted on the Android device.)
+-List Files (If it works, a list of files should be outputted on the Android device.)

--
-- Enter a file number (starts from 0)
+-Enter a file number (starts from 0)

--
-- Download
--
+-Download

-- File saved should be at
+-File saved should be at

 /storage/SD-CARD-SERIAL-NUMBER/USER.socketclient/files/Movies